cststack/k8comp/docs/_docs/01-install/01-requirements.md

 ---
 title: Requirements
-category:
+category: Install
-order: 2
+order: 1
 ---

 K8comp was only tested in Linux.
-Below can be found the details of a working setup. kubectl should be installed and configured locally.
+Below can be found the details of a working setup.
+> To deploy the templates kubectl should be installed and configured locally.

 ## [](#os)OS